 DigitalOcean Kubernetes (DOKS) is a managed Kubernetes service.
 Deploy Kubernetes clusters with a fully managed control plane, high availability, autoscaling, and native integration with DigitalOcean Load Balancers and volumes.
 You can add node pools using shared and dedicated CPUs, and NVIDIA H100 GPUs in a single GPU or 8 GPU configuration.
 DOKS clusters are compatible with standard Kubernetes toolchains and the DigitalOcean API and CLI.

 In the previous part of the tutorial series, you installed a NGINX Ingress Controller and configured the backend services. nginx comes with self-signed TLS certificates.
-For live environments, you will want to enable nginx to use production-ready TLS certificates for the backend services and automatically configure TLS certificates for your hosts.
+For live environments, you enable nginx to use production-ready TLS certificates for the backend services and automatically configure TLS certificates for your hosts.
 In this part of the tutorial series, the certificate issuer uses the HTTP-01 challenge provider to accomplish the task.
 This protocol does not support wildcard certificates.
 A wildcard certificate is able to handle sub-domains as well and has global scope for the whole DNS domain you own.
 If you want to use wildcard certificates, you need to set up DNS-01 challenge instead, as described in Set Up NGINX Ingress Controller to Use Wildcard Certificates.

-You will install the Cert-Manager 1-Click App and then configure it to issue Let’s Encrypt certificates.
+You install the Cert-Manager 1-Click App and then configure it to issue Let’s Encrypt certificates.
 Certificates renew automatically via Cert-Manager.
 You can find the manifests used in this tutorial in the Kubernetes-Starter-Kit-Developers GitHub repository.

 The following diagram shows the setup used in this tutorial to enable HTTPS for the NGINX Ingress Controller and backend services:

-After finishing this tutorial, you will be able to:
+After finishing this tutorial, you can:

 Create and configure basic HTTP rules for nginx to route requests to your backend applications.